EsotericSoftware/kryo/README.md

 > Tip: Since Output buffers already, there is no reason to have Output flush to a BufferedOutputStream.

+The zero argument Output constructor creates an uninitialized Output.
+Output `setBuffer` must be called before the Output can be used.

 ### Input

 The Input class is an InputStream that reads data from a byte array buffer.
 This buffer can be set directly, if reading from a byte array is desired.
 If the Input is given an InputStream, it will fill the buffer from the stream when all the data in the buffer has been read.
 Input has many methods for efficiently reading primitives and strings from bytes.
 It provides functionality similar to DataInputStream, BufferedInputStream, FilterInputStream, and ByteArrayInputStream, all in one class.